Programs > Supporting You, the Caregiver

 If your loved ones’ symptoms are severe and making it difficult to communicate, try talking to them in a calm manner and in short sentences.
 Avoid making any judgments about their experiences and feelings.

-Stigma, or feelings of shame and misunderstanding, can be one of the biggest barriers to recovery.
-Unlike people with physical illnesses, those with mental illnesses often worry about shame.
-You can play a role in reducing the stigma by using respectful language and avoiding labels to describe the individual with schizophrenia.
-If you can, gently correct misinformation when you hear it and encourage open, honest conversations about mental health.
+Stigma (feelings of shame and misunderstanding) can be one of the biggest barriers to recovery.
+People living with schizophrenia may worry about how others see them or feel pressure to hide their condition.
+You can help reduce stigma by using respectful language and avoiding labels.
+If you feel safe doing so, gently correct misinformation and encourage open, honest conversations about mental health.

-Support groups can be powerful for both people with schizophrenia and their caregivers.
+Support groups can be powerful for both people with schizophrenia and their loved ones.
 They offer a space to share experiences, learn from others, and feel less alone.

 Whether it’s a peer support group or an education program dedicated to family members, connecting with others can reduce isolation and build resilience.
 You may want to try a few different support groups until you find the right one to fit your needs.

-Medication can be a key part of managing schizophrenia, but it’s not always easy.
-Side effects, stigma, and lack of insight into the illness can all affect whether someone sticks with their treatment plan.
+Medication can be an important part of managing schizophrenia, but staying on a treatment plan isn’t always easy.
+Side effects, stigma, and difficulty recognizing symptoms can all make it harder to stick with medication.

 “For some people, they intentionally stopped taking their medicine because they were bothered by the side effects, or they’re sick and tired of taking the medicine because they’re ‘not sick,’” Dr. Channon said.
 “In my experience, for most people, they sort of accidentally stop the medicine.
 One thing led to another, and they really weren’t convinced it was working, and they seemed to be doing OK without it.
 So they just let those couple days go on and on and on and on.
 They didn’t intend to stop the medicine.”